Order of the Arrow

 For more than 95 years, the Order of the Arrow (OA) has recognized Scouts and Scouters who best exemplify the Scout Oath and Law in their daily lives.
 This recognition provides encouragement for others to live these ideals as well.
 Arrowmen are known for maintaining camping traditions and spirit, promoting year-round and long-term resident camping, developing leaders, and providing cheerful service to others.
 OA service, activities, adventures, and training for youth and adults are models of quality leadership development and programming that enrich, support, and help to extend Scouting to America's youth.

-The mission of the Order of the Arrow is to fulfill its purpose as an integral part of the Boy Scouts of America through positive youth leadership under the guidance of selected capable adults.
+The mission of the Order of the Arrow is to fulfill its purpose as an integral part of the Scouts USA through positive youth leadership under the guidance of selected capable adults.

 As Scouting’s National Honor Society, our purpose is to: